Museum Ship Weekend – 2023

 Big South Fork Amateur Radio Club

 ATTN: QSL Manager

 Oneida, TN 37841-5029

 All requests must be received prior to July 31, 2023 and include a self-addressed and stamped envelope (SASE).
-Cards will be mailed out in August 2023.
+No need to send us your QSL card.
+USS Tennessee QSL cards will be mailed out in August 2023.

 About the Museum